Work Moose in Harness (Moose Logging)

 Moose on a Wire

-Emailed image shows an unfortunate moose accidentally strung up on power cables by a utility crew near Fairbanks, Alaska
+Viral image appears to show an unfortunate moose accidentally strung up on power cables by a utility crew near Fairbanks, Alaska.

 Sources and further reading: